 Proposition 3 delivers a general set of conditions under which there is no exclusion.
 The log demand and constant elasticity demand examples satisfy the requirement that v is weakly concave.
-In addition, if f is non-decreasing, then we may refer to Corollary 2 to conclude that the assumption of Proposition 2 holds in both examples; thus, the optimal allocation is the cap allocation without exclusion.
+In addition, if f is non-decreasing, then the optimal allocation in these examples is a cap allocation without exclusion.